prezzoapp/prezzo-api/docs/api/auth/login.md

 - should allow email / password login
 - should succeed even if the emails letter casing is incorrect
 - should allow setting the `pushToken` on login
+- should return vendor and menu information on login